nicolaskofman/BayesianOptimization/README.md

 $ conda install -c conda-forge bayesian-optimization
 ```

-This is a constrained global optimization package built upon bayesian inference
+This is a nice constrained global optimization package built upon bayesian inference
 and gaussian process, that attempts to find the maximum value of an unknown
 function in as few iterations as possible.
 This technique is particularly
 suited for optimization of high cost functions, situations where the balance